Roryrjc97/X03-SecureNet-Homelab/README.md

 and operated by me - the AI helps explain concepts, troubleshoot issues, and structure documentation.

-I believe it is morally and ethnically responsible to disclose the tool(s) I am using in this journey of learning greater skills in the IT world.
+I believe it is morally and ethically responsible to disclose the tool(s) I am using in this journey of learning greater skills in the IT world.

 ## Contact